AyushGupta51379/Web_Development/README.md

 ### Go to the webpage: http://localhost:9999/

-### Now, you can easily see the files and open them
+### Now, you can easily see the files and open them as webpages

 Now, you can open any .html file to see its code

+## How to experiment with the code

+### Use a text editor - You just need one - I currently prefer Sublime Text

+Such as Sublime Text or Visual Studio.
+I am currently using Sublime Text.
+Notepad++ is okay for a start.
+You can use Notepad for basic HTML code.

 # Enjoy!